hcoles/pitest-site/quickstart/maven.markdown

 ### testPlugin

 The test framework to use.
-Support values are
+Supported values are

 * junit (default) - runs junit 3 and 4 tests
 * testng - runs TestNG tests